-It was around the sixth grade when Diego Cardenas Rivera started to take an interest in STEM disciplines.
+It was around the sixth-grade when Diego Cardenas Rivera started to take an interest in STEM disciplines thanks to his teach Jeff Sears.
 At that time he became involved with the MESA program at Peoria High School.
 He learned about the program through his older sister, who now has a masters in engineering.

 The MESA program aims to increase access to STEM pathways and encourage college readiness for low-income, minority or first-generation college-bound students.